• Skip to primary navigation

-How to Protect your Personal Information Online and Keep Things Private
+How to Protect your Personal Information Online and Keep Data Private

-We’re in the new worlds of social media, millions of websites, apps and so one, and it’s a real challenge to keep our personal data private online, and in this guide, I’ll show you the tips and tricks to be safe and also, to prevent cybersecurity threats, identity theft and more.
+We’re in the new world of social media, millions of websites, apps, and so on.
+This, it’s a real challenge to keep our personal data private online.
+In this guide, I’ll show you the tips and tricks to be safe and also, to prevent cybersecurity threats, identity theft, and more because of giving others your number, email, or any sensitive information.

 It’s not a secret that websites and companies like Facebook, Twitter, and others use your personal data for their own purposes and marketing strategies.
 That’s not the end of the line, thousands of advertisers may send you targeted advertising based on your activity on search engines and other sites.
-Even worst, some organizations can sell their users’ detail to others.
+Even worse, some organizations can sell their users’ details to others.

 See if your personal details are already published

 No matter what precautions you take into consideration, if your personal info is already exposed online, you should first remove them.
 Many websites and tools combine different sources of data like social media networks, sites, etc… to get details.
-So, you may find your number or email address listed on these sites, so, you should opt-out and remove everything in there.
+So, you may find your number or email address listed on these sites.
+Thus, you should opt out and remove everything in there and never open or click on links on suspicious emails.

 Think again when you share your photos

-When someone uploads his photos on Facebook, for example, others can use it and remove the background, and then, they can use your face to create fake documents, and that means, big problems with identity theft and cyberbullying.
-So, next time you share a picture, think twice before you do, it can be a real threat that you don’t know about.
+When someone uploads his photos on Facebook, for example, others can use it and remove the background.
+Then, they can use your face to create fake profiles, and documents, and that means big problems with identity theft and cyberbullying.
+So, next time you share a picture, think twice before you do.
+It can be a real threat that you don’t know about.
 Instead, make sure your picture includes other people and you’re not.

 Don’t let anyone use your device

-This applies to computers as well as mobile phones and tablets if someone asks you to let him use your device, just don’t do, even if it’s urgent, but if he needs to call someone, if that’s really urgent, do that yourself instead of someone you don’t know.
-It’s always good to be someone hos is kind, gentle and with goodwill, but scammer takes advantage of that and you need to be careful.
+This applies to computers as well as mobile phones and tablets if someone asks you to let him use your device.
+Just don’t do it, even if it’s urgent, but if he needs to call someone if that’s really urgent.
+Do that yourself instead of someone you don’t know.
+It’s always good to be someone who is kind, gentle, and goodwill.
+But scammers take advantage of that and you need to be careful.

-Next time, when someone asks you to give him your phone making a call, do that yourself.
-There are many spyware tools that people can install yon your device by just typing a number, so, you know it’s not safe anymore to let others use your phone.
+Next time, when someone asks you to give him your phone to make a call, do that yourself.
+There are many spyware tools that people can install on your device by just typing a number.
+So you know it’s not safe anymore to let others use your phone.

 Monitor your bank account regularly

-Don’ mess with your online banking account, first of all, you should keep your login details secret and if you want to access sites make sure you use your home network and not public connections.
-Secord, monitor your transactions and account activity at least once a week if you notice something that’s not clear, call your bank and see what’s the issue, it can be a problem of a database update, but sometimes, it can be because someone extracted your detail and send money from your bank account and that’s’ what you don’t want to see.
+Second, monitor your transactions and account activity at least once a week.
+Now, if you notice something that’s not clear, call your bank and see what’s the issue.
+It can be a problem with a database update.
+But sometimes, the reason is that someone extracted your details, and send money from your bank account and that’s what you don’t want to see.

-Also, see the amounts you withdraw from DAB and see if there are any incorrect numbers, that’s can be a serious problem if you don’t take things seriously.
+Also, see the amounts you withdraw from DAB and see if there are any incorrect numbers.
+That can be a serious problem if you don’t take things seriously.

 Never use insecure websites